PixarV/terraform-provider-r4/website/docs/d/ebs_snapshot.html.markdown

 layout: "aws"
 page_title: "AWS: aws_ebs_snapshot"
 description: |-
-  Get information on an EBS Snapshot.
+  Get information on an EBS snapshot.
 ---

 # Data Source: aws_ebs_snapshot

-Use this data source to get information about an EBS Snapshot for use when provisioning EBS Volumes
+Use this data source to get information about an EBS snapshot for use when provisioning EBS volumes

 ## Example Usage